Hectorcaban-sudo/SalesforceNexusServer/README.md

   SharePoint sinks), SharePoint connections/file/list actions, processors, alerts, rules, and admin settings to a single JSON file, and restore it (here or on another instance).
 See "Configuration backup" below.
+- **Agentforce chat pipeline (Salesforce-side)** — repo-root Apex classes + prompt files pair an Agentforce agent with this server's existing platform-event pipeline (submit via a platform event, poll for the reply).
+Reference-only; not part of the running Python/React app.
+See "Salesforce-side reference assets" below.
 - **Role-based access control** — three roles (**admin**, **operator**, **viewer**) enforced on every mutating API route.
 Viewers get read-only access to the dashboard/transactions/logs;
   operators can manage orgs/events and reprocess transactions; admins additionally manage users,